 Google’s own Business Profile overview frames the profile as a way to appear across Search and Maps.
 For local businesses, that means the profile often appears before the website.

-Part II: Completeness Is Courtesy
+Completeness Is Courtesy

 Profile completeness is not merely an optimization checklist.
 It is courtesy.

 When people search locally, they are often close to action.
 They need to know whether the business is open, nearby, relevant, responsive, and credible.
+They are standing in the doorway with their coat still on, deciding in seconds.

 Hours -> can I come now?